showermat/squashserve/README.md

 ## Searching

 Earlier versions of zsrsrv provided full-content search with [Xapian](https://xapian.org/), but for volumes over one or two gigabytes, it proved impractical to bundle the search databases in the volume, so full-content search has been dropped indefinitely.
 Instead, a search on page titles has been built into zsrsrv.
 During volume creation, the titles of all HTML files in the tree are indexed in a serialized radix tree that is stored in the user data portion of the volume, and this radix tree is traversed on-disk when a query is made.
 This method has proven quite efficient and scalable, taking up almost no memory and requiring few disk reads.
-Every title is indexed multiple times, once starting after every non-word character, so searches will find any page where the query is at the beginning of a word.
+Every title is indexed multiple times, once starting after each non-word character, so searches will find any page where the query is at the beginning of a word.

 The first 50 results of the search are placed in a typeahead box below the search input.
 Selecting one of these will take the user directly to the matching article.
 Pressing enter will take the user to the matching article if there is an article whose title matches the query exactly, or if there is only one article matching the query.
 Otherwise, it displays a page with a full list of all matching articles.